xybaii/memorycardgame/README.md

 ### Live site
 https://xinyingpeh.github.io/memorycardgame
-(Note: Best view on Desktop view as this is not responsive/mobile friendly)
+(Best view on Desktop view as this is not responsive/mobile friendly)

 ### About